Janiczek/junit5-pending/README.md

 # junit5-pending
 PendingUntilFixed for JUnit 5.
 Written in Kotlin.

-## @PendingUntilFixed("ISSUE-42")
+## What is this?

-The PendingUntilFixed annotation is intended for tests which currently fail but will be fixed in the future (by implementing or fixing the tested code).
+The `PendingUntilFixed` annotation is intended for tests which currently fail but will be fixed in the future (by implementing or fixing the tested code).

 If the test **fails**, the failure gets swallowed and we don't get a failing test.